Maxim-Mazurok/google-api-typings-generator/gapi.client.games-v1/readme.md

 await gapi.client.games.recall.resetPersona({});

 /*
-Retrieve all Recall tokens associated with the PGS Player principal encoded in the provided recall session id.
+Retrieve all Recall tokens associated with the PGS Player encoded in the provided recall session id.
 The API is only available for users that have active PGS Player profile.
 */
 await gapi.client.games.recall.retrieveTokens({sessionId: 'sessionId'});